PromptECO/clariform/CONTRIBUTING.md

 Edit and save any project file to trigger recompilation and execution of script.

-$ `docker-compose run script --format=indent src/test/clariform/basic.clar`
+$ `docker-compose run script --format=indent contracts/basic.clar`

 $ `docker-compose run script --check src/test/clariform/invalid.clar`

 Exit from the execution loop with CTRL-c

+## REBUILD SCRIPT

+You may have to rebuild the script after changes in dependecies:

+$ `docker-compose build script`

 ## UNIT TESTING